Bia10/MeshViewer/README.md

 Pull requests welcome (believe it or not)

 ## TODO

-[ ] Rewrite updatefield handling
+* Rewrite updatefield handling

-[ ] Less sucky polling of client memory state
+* Less sucky polling of client memory state

+* Understand markdown